DBULL7/Unavee/README.md

 ### This Project Requires: a Sendgrid API key, a Full-Contact API key, a Twitter API key, and Watson Personality Insight and Tone Analyzer API keys.

-Once security issues are resolved this project will be hosted.